gkaf89/NCC-Trainings/docs/openacc/exercise-2.md

 This approach ensures efficient data handling and optimizes the performance of the application.

-The following are the steps for learning vector addition example:
+Here are the steps for learning the vector addition example:

 <figure markdown>
 ![](../figures/vector_add-external.png){align=middle}